wdawson/okta.github.io/_source/_use_cases/inline_hooks/api_am_hook/api_am_hook.md

 | com.okta.identity.patch | Modify an ID token.     |
 | com.okta.access.patch   | Modify an access token. |

+> Note: The `commands` array should only contain commands that can be applied to the requested tokens.
+For example, if the token is an ID token, the `commands` array should not contain commands of the type `com.okta.access.patch`.

 #### value

 The `value` object is where you specify the specific operation to perform.
 It is an array, allowing you to request more than one operation.